v3labs/company-email-validator/README.md

 Usage
 -
-To use the Company Email Validator, instantiate the CompanyEmailValidator class and call the isCompanyEmail method with the email address you want to validate.
+To use the Company Email Validator, instantiate the `CompanyEmailValidator` class and call the `isValid` method with the email address you want to validate.
+The validation process can be customized by enabling DNS checks for domain existence and specifying additional domains for more tailored validation.

 ```php
 <?php